NESCent/feedingdb/README-squishy.md

 If instead you see several hundred errors, something else has gone wrong.

-Next, you must load the `initial_data` fixture after creating the `MuscleOwl` model but before migrating the `location_controlled` field to `muscle`.
+Next, you must dance a little jig in order to load muscle terms and run a dumb data migration to get some data to play with.
 Run these commands after loading a prod database dump:

 ```
+./manage.py migrate feed
 ./manage.py migrate feed 0058
-./manage.py loaddata initial_data
 ./manage.py migrate feed
 ```